This post was updated May 17, 2020

 Another example is that traditional time management training teaches that if something is really important, you should make an appointment with yourself on your calendar to get it done.
 But this leads to the unproductive practice of plugging everything on your to-do list into an opening on your calendar.

 But it’s really easy, and really common, for us to break those appointments with ourselves.
 So then we spend too much time dragging appointments from one hour to another, from one day or week to the next, which is inefficient.
-And it often results in tasks not getting done, but also not rescheduled, which means that it “slips through the cracks.”
+And it often results in important tasks not getting done, but also not rescheduled, which means that it “slips through the cracks.”
 The real-world application of traditional time management training techniques just doesn’t work.

 3. Time Management Training is Built for a Pre-Digital Age